License by Examination FAQ

 What if I fail?

 If you fail, you will receive a diagnostic profile of your areas of weakness, and the required documents to submit for retesting.
-You are able to retest 45 days after your original test date.
+You are eligible to retest 45 days after your original test date.
 The retesting application can be submitted online prior to that date for processing.

 Can I continue to work as a graduate nurse if I fail the NCLEX?